-Saving the Parks from Nuisance Plants
+Saving the Parks from Invasive Plants

-Weed Warriors to the Rescue!
+Weed Warriors to the Rescue

-LFWA is an active participant in the Montgomery County Weed Warrior Program.
+LFWA is an active participant in the Montgomery Parks Weed Warrior Program.
 The Weed Warrior program is essential to freeing the parks of invasive, nuisance plants.
 These plants are crowding out the native bushes, ground cover and strangling our trees.
 Most are hard to reach with large landscaping equipment, so the only way to remove them is by hand.
-Certified Weed Warriors have logged more than 23,000 hours to date, and have made a valuable contribution to the control of non-native invasive vegetation in Montgomery County parks.
+Certified Weed Warriors have logged more than 57,000 hours to date, and have made a valuable contribution to the control of non-native invasive vegetation in Montgomery County parks.

 Opportunities to Free the Trees